 Managed WordPress hosting is one of the most popular hosting options for WordPress websites.
-One downside is that it’s more expensive than non-managed hosting.
-This raises the question: is managed WordPress hosting really worth the cost?
+One downside is that it’s more expensive than non-managed hosting (though some options like Cloudways help keep that cost down).
+This raises the question: is managed WordPress hosting really worth it?
 In this article, we’ll answer that question and provide a few options to consider.

 What is Managed WordPress Hosting?